Interdisciplinary Studies Department

 Tom Sauer, Co-Founder, Mile Square Labs, Lecturer in the Start-Up Studies Department

 Christiana Uzoamaka Udeogu-Gozalan, Board Certified Physician, based in Munich, Germany, Lecturer in Psychology

 Margaret Young, BA (Yale University) MA (UC-Davis), Lecturer of Poetry & Literature

-The future of education is all about connecting subjects, ideas, innovations, and discoveries in a often imperceivable ways.
+The future of education is about connecting subjects, ideas, innovations, and discoveries in often imperceivable ways.
 This is why our BA Program in Interdisciplinary Studies is built on seminars and courses that expose the student to multiple disciplines through collaborative teaching, projects, peer-groups, mentors and assignments designed to acquire, apply and create knowledge and practices.

 Our goal is to provide the venue where theoretical and practical ideas for the 21st century can emerge and converge, in order to address vexing issues of our time: from climate change, to economic inequality and prosperity, to new clean energy development.